 Historic Route 66

 History lovers, this is a road trip for you.
-Route 66 was established on November 11, 1926, and was one of America’s original highways.
+Route 66 was established on November 11, 1926, as one of America’s original highways.
 This route was linked with Chicago and Los Angeles.

 Route 66